Battle of Maychew: Retreat

 On the night of 2 April, the Emperor finally ordered a retreat.
 The retreating columns set off before dawn the next day towards Lake Hashenge and the highlands of Korem.
 Haile Selassie, wearing a pith helmet, rode a white horse and the retreat was initially not chaotic.
 In the early morning, circumstances changed as two latent threats materialized.
 The Azebo Oromos started attacking the flanks and Italian aircraft arrived.
 The Imperial Guard, as part of the rear guard commanded by Asmach Getachew, lost more men over the next two days than were lost during the battle.

 Late on 3 April, the Ethiopian columns reached Korem and the relative safety of the highlands.
 It was now decided that the columns would be dispersed.
 As a result, all semblance of order and organization were lost.
 In the early morning of 4 April, the battle weary and thirsty survivors of the Emperor's army struggled towards Lake Ashangi.
 Roughly 20,000 Ethiopians crossed the open plain towards Lake Ashangi and, due to brutal attacks from the Azebo Oromos and due to near continuous attacks from the air, thousands would be lost before they got close to the lake's shore.
-Worse, the water of Lake Ashangi had been sprayed with deadly chemicals by the Italian Royal Air Force and was poisoned by the time the Emperor's army arrived.
+Worse, the water of Lake Ashangi had been sprayed with deadly chemicals by the Italian Royal Air Force and was poisoned by the time the Emperor's army arrived, causing soldiers to die both from fumes and from drinking the water.
 Late on 4 April, Haile Selassie looked with despair upon the horrific sight of the dead bodies of much of his army ringing the poisoned lake.